yashiigupta/typing-speed-test/README.md

 ### What I Learned

-- How to build no-scroll, full-screen layouts correctly
+- How to build full-screen, no-scroll layouts correctly
-- Why margins can cause overflow in fixed-height layouts
+- Why margins can introduce overflow issues in fixed-height designs
-- How to use Flexbox, `flex-1`, and `gap` instead of stacking margins
+- How to rely on Flexbox, `flex-1`, and `gap` instead of stacking margins
-- How Tailwind’s mobile-first breakpoints work in practice
+- How Tailwind’s mobile-first breakpoints work in real-world layouts
-- How to read spacing and layout rules accurately from Figma
+- When to create mobile-specific components for better UX
+- How to scale a single design system across multiple screen sizes cleanly

 ---

 ### Challenges Faced

-- Preventing vertical overflow while maintaining visual balance
+- Preventing vertical overflow while keeping visual balance
-- Handling responsiveness without duplicating components
+- Handling responsiveness without over-duplicating components
-- Translating design-system spacing into Tailwind utilities
+- Translating Figma spacing rules into Tailwind utilities accurately
 - Debugging layout issues caused by `h-screen` combined with margins
-- Maintaining pixel perfection across screen sizes
+- Maintaining pixel perfection across laptop, tablet, and mobile
+- Designing mobile UI that feels intentional rather than compressed

 ---

 ### Continued Development

 Planned next steps:
-- Complete tablet and mobile layouts
+- Complete and polish all responsive states
 - Implement typing logic and state management
-- Improve accessibility and keyboard interactions
+- Add accessibility improvements and keyboard handling
-- Add subtle animations and polish
+- Introduce subtle animations and transitions
-- Optimize performance and overall UX
+- Optimize performance and UX
-- Finalize screenshots and live deployment
+- Finalize screenshots and deploy the live site

 ---